realA10001986/Flux-Capacitor/README.md

 If you have your FC, along with a Time Circuits Display, mounted in a car, see also [here](#car-setup).

+#### Power supply

+Since the LEDs of the FC draw considerable power, it is recommended to use a short cable with large wire diameters between the power supply and the FC, and to drive the FC at 12V.
+A long/thin cable, due to its resistance, might cause under-voltage and therefore problems like LEDs behaving erroneously or even crashes of the FC's CPU.

 ### The Config Portal

 The Config Portal is accessible exclusively through WiFi.
 As outlined above, if the device is not connected to a WiFi network, it creates its own WiFi network (named "FC-AP"), to which your WiFi-enabled hand held device or computer first needs to connect in order to access the Config Portal.